Monogramm/ldap-one-for-all/README.md

 You can run the development environment locally.

 You can also [![open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Monogramm/ldap-all-for-one-manager) the local development environment.
+If you wish to sign your commits using GitPod, follow the instructions from [gitpod-io/gitpod#666](https://github.com/gitpod-io/gitpod/issues/666#issuecomment-534347856).

 ### :construction: Local Development Install